hans-riess/paywall_genie/README.md

 # Welcome

-If you are like me, you find it annoying to get past payways by having to search through your institutional library.
-At least for me, you can change your url in order to automatically do so.
-This Apple Script (Mac OS) does this automatically in Safari.
-I programmed a keystroke to replace my url.
+If you are like me, you find it annoying to get past paywalls by searching directly on your library's website.
+This Apple Script (Mac OS) does this automatically in Safari by simply changing the url.
+It will direct you to a login page for your institution, then direct you immediately back to the article.
+Now, you can download the .pdf withough scrolling thorugh the list of insitutions or opening a new tab and loggining into your library account manually.

-For example, if I want to download a .pdf at the address https://ieeexplore.ieee.org/abstract/document/9992539 I can execute my Apple Script with my user-defined keystroke to change the address to https://ieeexplore-ieee-org.proxy.lib.duke.edu/abstract/document/9992539/ in order for me to get through the pay-wall.
+For example, if I want to download a .pdf at the address https://ieeexplore.ieee.org/abstract/document/9992539 I can execute my Apple Script with my user-defined keyboard shortcut to change the address to https://ieeexplore-ieee-org.proxy.lib.duke.edu/abstract/document/9992539/ in order for me to get through the paywall.

 # Instructions